-The need for medical language interpreter services must be documented in the medical record, and medical language interpreter services must be provided during a medical visit by a third party interpreter who is either employed by or contracts with the medical provider.
-These services may be provided either face-to-face or by telephone.
+The need for medical language interpreter services must be documented in the medical record, language interpreter services must be during scheduled appointments and scheduled encounters by a third-party interpreter who is either employed by or contracts with the medical provider.
+These services may be provided either face-to-face or by telephone and/or by video remote interpreter technology.
 The interpreter must demonstrate competency and skills in medical interpretation techniques, ethics, and terminology.
-It is recommended, but not required, that such individuals be certified by the National Board of Certification for Medical Interpreters (NBCMI).
+It is recommended, but not required, that such individuals be certified by the National Board of Certification for Medical Interpreters (NBCMI) or be qualified by New York State wherever possible.